API examples to manage personal access tokens, organizations, and flags

 curl -X PUT -L 'https://api.cloudbees.io/v2/organizations/<organizationId>/target-groups/<targetGroupId>' \ --header 'Content-Type: application/json' \ --header 'Authorization: Bearer <personal_access_token>' \ --data '{ "name": "BetaTesters", "conditions": { "allOf": [ { "allOf": [ { "group": { "id": "f409b00999-375c-4e63-52220-ad7123456789c1" } } ] }, { "property": { "name": "age", "operator": "gte", "operands": [5] } }, { "property": { "name": "name", "operator": "in-array", "operands": ["bob", "sue"] } } ] } }'

-• organizationId: The UUID of the organization.
+• organizationId: The organization ID.

-• targetGroupId: The UUID of the target group.
+• targetGroupId: The target group ID.

 • Authorization header: Include your personal access token as Bearer <personal_access_token>.